 The book is really a very interesting proposition for anyone who would like to visit Britain in the footsteps of the Romans.
 Readers have been given a list of outstanding places, which the authors have divided regionally.
 The book consists of nine chapters – for example, Chapter 1 presents the most interesting Roman sites and monuments in the South East of England, while Chapter 9 is a summary of the remains of the Roman presence in Scotland.
 Separately, the authors decided to include the famous Hadrian’s wall, due to the uniqueness of the structure and the multitude of preserved foundations and discovered Roman objects.

-Each presented place/monument has a scale of stars (from 1 to 5), which suggest how unique the find is.
-Each presented place has a description, and in the case of better-rated monuments, we will additionally find a photo of interesting objects or artefacts and a wider context of the place (for example Bath or York).
+Each presented place/monument has a scale of stars (from 1 to 5), which suggests how unique the find is.
+Each presented place has a description, and in the case of better-rated monuments, we will additionally find a photo of interesting objects or artifacts and a wider context of the place (for example Bath or York).

 In addition, the guide also has maps that facilitate orientation in the field; each chapter has its own map with important markings.
 Some locations also have annotations as to when the attraction is open to visitors.